 Tylophorine has diverse biological activities; however, the stability, solubility, and central nervous system toxicity have severely limited use of tylophorine.
 The gem-dimethyl group is an organic chemistry functional group that consists of two methyl groups bonded to the same carbon atom.
 This feature has gained significant attention in medicinal chemistry due to its unique properties and potential applications in drug design.
 We applied a new photoredox methodology to tylophorine modification, resulting in a series of gem-dimethyl tylophorine analogues.
 Among the analogues, compound 4b demonstrated promising activity against a wide range of tumor cell lines and exhibited significantly improved drug-like properties, including enhanced solubility and stability.
-Compound 4b showed an exceptional inhibitory effect (7.8 nM) against a C4815 mutation-induced ibrutinib-resistant non-Hodgkin's lymphoma cell line, as well as primary tumor cell lines obtained from patients.
+Compound 4b showed an exceptional inhibitory effect (7.8 nM) against a C481S mutation-induced ibrutinib-resistant non-Hodgkin's lymphoma cell line, as well as primary tumor cell lines obtained from patients.
 Importantly, compound 4b exhibited significantly reduced anti-proliferative activity against the normal cell line tested, indicating the potential for an enhanced therapeutic window for compound 4b.
 Based on these early-stage data, we believe that our study provides a solid foundation for the development of new therapeutic agents for potential drug-resistant cancer treatment in the near future.

-Keywords: Photoredox reaction, Rapid natural product modification, Gem-dimethyl tylophorine, Potent antiproliferative activity, Druggability improvement
+Keywords: Photoredox reaction, Rapid natural product modification, Gem-dimethyl tylophorine, Potent anti-proliferative activity, Druggability improvement originating from natural products frequently encounter serious limitations [3-5].

-Natural products are an important source for drug discovery [1, 2]; however, many natural products are not suitable for use as drugs due to issues, such as poor solubility, stability, or toxicity.
-In addition, the complex molecular structures of these natural products make it difficult to modify them in a straightforward manner.
-As a result, the utilization and advancement of drugs originating from natural products frequently encounter serious limitations [3-5].
 Among the limitations, indolizidine scaffolds represent a group of pentacyclic natural products [6-9].
 These characteristic skeletons have been reported to exhibit a wide range of biological activities, including anti-inflammatory, anti-cancer, anti-asthmatic, and immunosuppressive effects, as well as antiviral activity against SARS-CoV-2.
 Tylophorine serves as a representative example of these diverse scaffolds [10-12].